 1B-1.
-Web Posting of Your CoC Local Competition Deadline-Advance Public Notice.
-(All Applicants) Spec ial NOFO Section VII.B.1.b.
+Web Web Posting of Your CoC Local Competition Deadline-Advance Public Notice.
+(All Applicants) Special NOFO Section VII.B.1.b.
 You must upload the Local Competition Deadline attachment to the 4A.
-Attachments Screen. r the date your CoC published the deadline for project application submission for your CoC's local petition.
-08/23/2022 1B-2.
+Attachments Screen.
+Enter the date your CoC published the deadline for project application submission for your CoC's local 09/02/2022 competition.
+09/02/2022 1 1B-2.
 Project Review and Ranking Process Your CoC Used in Its Local Competition.
 (All Applicants) Special NOFO Section VII.B.1.a.
 You must upload the Local Competition Scoring Tool attachment to the 4A.
 Attachments Screen.
-Select yes or no in the chart below to indicate how your CoC ranked and selected new project applications during your CoC's local competition:

-At least 33 percent of the total points were based on objective criteria for the project application

-(e.g., cost effectiveness, timely draws, utilization rate, match, leverage), performance data, type of population served (e.g., DV, youth, Veterans, chronic homelessness), or type of housing proposed (e.g., PSH, RRH).
+Select yes or no in the chart below to indicate how your CoC ranked and selected new project applications during your CoC's local competition: 1.
+Established total points available for each project application type.
+Yes 2.
+At least 33 percent of the total points were based on objective criteria for the project application (e.g., cost effectiveness, timely draws, utilization rate, match, leverage), performance data, type of population served (e.g., DV, youth, Veterans, chronic homelessness), or type of housing proposed (e.g., PSH, RRH).
+Yes Established total points available for each project application type.
+At least 33 percent of the total points were based on objective criteria for the project application (e.g., cost effectiveness, timely draws, utilization rate, match, leverage), performance data, type of population served (e.g., DV, youth, Veterans, chronic homelessness), or type of housing

-At least 20 percent of the total points were based on system performance criteria for the project application (e.g., exits to permanent housing destinations, retention of permanent housing, length of time homeless, returns to homelessness).
+3. At least 20 percent of the total points were based on system performance criteria for the project application (e.g., exits to permanent housing destinations, retention of permanent housing, length of time homeless, returns to homelessness).

-• 1B-3.
+1B-3.
 Projects Rejected/Reduced-Notification Outside of e-snaps.
 (All Applicants) Special NOFO Section VII.B.1.b.
 You must upload the Notification of Projects Rejected-Reduced attachment to the 4A.
 Attachments Screen.
 1. Did your CoC reject or reduce any project application(s)?
 Yes 2.
 Did your CoC inform the applicants why their projects were rejected or reduced?
 Yes 3.
 If you selected yes, for element 1 of this question, enter the date your CoC notified applicants that their project applications were being rejected or reduced, in writing, outside of e-snaps.
 If you notified applicants on various dates, list the latest date of any notification.
 For example, if you notified applicants on 6/26/22, 6/27/22, and 6/28/22, then you must enter 6/28/22.
 10/05/2022

 1B-3a.
 Projects Accepted-Notification Outside of e-snaps.
 (All Applicants) Special NOFO Section VII.B.1.b.
 You must upload the Notification of Projects Accepted attachment to the 4A.
 Attachments Screen.
 Enter the date your CoC notified project applicants that their project applications were accepted and ranked on the New Priority Listings in writing, outside of e-snaps.
 If you notified applicants on various dates, list the latest date of any notification.
 For example, if you notified applicants on 6/26/22, 6/27/22, and 6/28/22, then you must enter 6/28/22.
 10/05/2022 1B-4.
 Web Posting of the CoC-Approved Special NOFO CoC Consolidated Application.
 (All Applicants) Special NOFO Section VII.B.1.b.
 You must upload the Web Posting-Special NOFO CoC Consolidated Application attachment to the 4A.
 Attachments Screen.
-Enter the date your CoC posted its Special NOFO CoC Consolidated Application on the CoC's website or affiliate's website-which included: 1. the CoC Application, and 10/18/2022
+Enter the date your CoC posted its Special NOFO CoC Consolidated Application on the CoC's website or affiliate's website-which included: 1. the CoC Application, and 2.
+Priority Listings.
+10/18/2022